jackdbd/nix-config/docs/setup-new-nixos-machine.md

 ## 1. Install a password manager

 A fresh NixOS installation should have Firefox as the default browser.
-Install a password manager like LastPass as a Firefox extension.
+Install a password manager (e.g. 1Password, LastPass) as a Firefox extension.

 ## 2. Setup SSH